learnlatex/learnlatex.github.io/en/lesson-13.md

 ## Structuring your sources

-When you are writing a longer document, it's likely you'll want to split up the source into multiple files.
+When you are writing a longer document, you’ll likely want to split up the source into multiple files.
 For example, it's very common to have one 'main'/'root' file, then one source file per chapter (for a book or thesis), or per significant section (for a long article).